ieee-uh-makers/ieee-portal/README.md

 #### Step 2

-This step should be "optional" if the steps in _Setting Up Your Development Environment_ have been performed correctly.
+This step should be "optional" if the steps in _Setting Up Your Development Environment_ and _Uploading Your Files to the ECE FTP Server_ have been performed correctly.

 If Step 3 does not work, run these commands to install and setup the Portal: